ont-app/graph-log/README.md

 <a name="Setting_warning_levels_of_entry_types"></a>
 ##### Setting warning levels of entry types

-The level-based logging macros described above (e.g. (debug! ...) are conditioned on their associated levels, but we can override the effective logging level of a given entry-type with `glog/set-level!`.
+The level-based logging macros described above (e.g. (debug ...) are conditioned on their associated levels, but we can override the effective logging level of a given entry-type with `glog/set-level!`.